 Kidney stones often cause debilitating pain.
-Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, provides the care you need to get rid of your pain.
+Urology Associates of Southeastern North Carolina in Wilmington, North Carolina, and Southport, North Carolina, provides the care you need to get rid of your pain.
 Your expert urologist helps you explore treatments that eliminate your kidney stones.
 The practice also offers state-of-the-art technology, including robotic surgery.
 At Urology Associates of Southeastern North Carolina, you can receive compassionate care in a comfortable setting.
 If you have painful kidney stones, call the office today or schedule an appointment online.

 When your urine becomes concentrated, minerals can stick together and crystallize.
 These crystals form small, hardened deposits known as kidney stones.